pschachte/wybe/src/README.md

 will be included in this `README.md` file.
 One or more spaces may separate the `--` from the `BEGIN` or `END` text.

-The documentation should be written in markdown notation (as understood by pandoc, with the `grid_tables` option enabled, so tables can be used).
+The documentation should be written in markdown notation.
 Of course, `--` comment markers at the beginnings of lines, and up to two following spaces, will be stripped before being interpreted as markdown.